Hannah's Desk

 What This Place Is

-Seattle — and the broader Pacific Northwest — isn’t where my career is headed.
+Seattle is a complicated place for me, as can often be the case with childhood hometowns.
+Since my return, however, I have been building a new relationship with the city.
+I venture into Seattle itself more often than I used to, availing myself of as much of the public transportation as is feasible.
 The roles I’m building toward are in policy hubs, tech centres, and international institutions that are mostly elsewhere.
-I’ve changed a lot since I last lived here full-time, and being back has been a reminder of how much — but it’s also been a chance to see where I started with fresh eyes.
+Yet as technology becomes an increasingly prominent part of what I want my future career to entail, so too does the idea that Seattle might be home for a few years.
+I’ve changed a lot since I last lived here full-time, and being back has been a reminder of how much - but it’s also been a chance to see where I started with fresh eyes.

 It’s still where I’m from, and that matters.
 The accumulation of places - each one adding a layer to how I see the world, each departure sharpening the picture - is the thing that connects all of them.
 The willingness to keep moving, keep arriving somewhere new and paying attention to what I find, started here.